ESM2057 - Agency and temporary workers: agency legislation - provisions from 6 April 2014: supervision, direction or control example - IT consultant

 Scenario 2

 The employment business tells Paul his engagement with the client will be for six days (Monday to Saturday).
-Paul attends an interview with the client’s Managing Director (MD) who tells Paul they require an IT specialist for the six days to assist their IT Team with various IT work; which will be arranged and overseen by Jacqueline, the company’s IT Manager.
+The client tells Paul that they require an IT specialist for the six days to assist their IT Team which will be arranged and overseen by Jacqueline, the company’s IT Manager.
 Paul is told Jacqueline will be deciding what jobs Paul will do, telling Paul how they must be done, and throughout she will be supervising Paul and instructing him as to the order in which the jobs should be done, which may change at short notice.
 Paul is informed that throughout, Jacqueline will be managing him and the other IT workers to make sure their assigned work are done to the required specification.